 CFN is pleased to announce our 16th annual Boot Camp will be held June 27-July 1st, 2022, at Colorado State University in Fort Collins, CO, in partnership with the CSU Warner College of Natural Resources and the University of Wyoming Haub School of Environment and Natural Resources.
 The Boot Camp is a week-long intensive workshop that helps mid-career professionals utilize innovative and effective financing strategies to increase social and ecological resilience.

 For more information on applying to the Boot Camp, please refer to our frequently asked questions:

 Who should apply?

 Mid-career professionals integrating conservation finance into their land and resource conservation work, including (but not limited to) land trust and NGO professionals, public agency professionals, foundation officers, board members, private sector investors, business executives, legal counselors, and academics.
 Applicants who are starting or currently working on conservation finance projects that they are interested in having workshopped by peers and presenters at the course are strongly encouraged to apply.
 We do not generally accept current students, given the applied nature of the course.

 We will communicate decisions in March.
 After the first round of decisions is made, we may re-open applications in the case that we have remaining seats in the course.

 Applicants are selected based on a combination of factors including the applicability of course content to their work, a demonstrated intent to apply what they learn, and cohort balance and composition.

 Is there a waitlist?

 Yes, if there is sufficient interest.
-When decisions are made in March, we will give selected applicants the option to be added to the waitlist.
+When decisions are made, we will give selected applicants the option to be added to the waitlist.

 Is the course open to applicants outside the United States?